What does the Land Titles Office do?

 What services are not offered by the Land Titles Office?

 - fill out documents for you – seek legal representation and advice where necessary;

 - act as a witness, or a notary public for the documents to be registered;

 - interpret the contents of documents – seek legal representation and advice where necessary;

 - give the legal description of a property if you only have the street address; you can get the legal description from the local municipal office.

 We encourage you to become an informed consumer.
-You won't find a step-by-step guide on how to transfer a piece of property on your own.
+You will not find a step-by-step guide on how to transfer a piece of property on your own.
 We can, however, point you in the right direction.

 How can you obtain a photocopy of a Certificate of Title?

 Anyone can obtain a photocopy of the title to a piece of property at the Land Titles Office or by searching the online Yukon Land Title Registry (YLTR).